developomp/setup-script-py/README.md

 <p align="center">
   <b>
-    This project is undergoing a rewrite.
+    This project is undergoing a <a href="https://github.com/developomp/setup/issues/46">rewrite</a>.
 Use the <a href="https://github.com/developomp/setup/tree/old">old branch</a> for now.
   </b>
 </p>

 ## Table of contents

 <details>
-<summary>Click to expand</summary>
+<summary>Click to show table of contents</summary>

 - [Table of contents](#table-of-contents)
 - [Images](#images)